docker/compose/docs/aci-compose-features.md

 ## Container Resources

 CPU and memory reservations and limits can be set in compose.
 Resource limits must be greater than reservation.
 In ACI, setting resource limits different from resource reservation will cause containers in the same container group to compete for resources.
 Resource limits cannot be greater than the total resource reservation for the container group.
-(Therefore single containers cannot have resoure limits different from resource reservations)
+(Therefore single containers cannot have resource limits different from resource reservations)

 ```yaml
 services: